 Trademark Note: In the spirit of transparency, I want to note that Corn Flakes are a trademarked product.
 Kellogg’s is a proprietary brand that I want to acknowledge and give credit to.

-How to Make Air Fryer Fried Chicken
+Air Fried Chicken Variations

 I like to use bone-in, skin-on chicken thighs or chicken drumsticks, but you can really use any cut of chicken you like.

 The final cooking time will depend on the cut of meat you select.
 For chicken thighs or drumsticks, it takes about 20-25 minutes.
 For boneless, skinless chicken breasts, it will take about 25 minutes.
 For chicken tenders, it will take about 15 minutes.
 The proper internal temperature of cooked chicken is 165°F.

 Yes!
 The buttermilk adds flavor and helps to tenderize the meat.
 If you don’t have buttermilk, you can make your own by measuring out 2 cups of milk, removing 2 tablespoons, and adding 2 tablespoons of white vinegar or lemon juice.
 Let this mixture stand for 5 minutes before using.

 I will say, it is more difficult to get the breading to stick to skinless chicken than it is to get it to stick to skin-on chicken.
 However, regardless, if your breading is falling off, be sure to let it air dry for about 10 minutes on a wire rack after dredging to help it adhere better.

 No!
 Not only will the chicken cook incredibly unevenly, but there will also not be enough airflow for the breading to become crispy.
 Always air fry chicken in a single layer with space between the pieces.

 It’s important to spray the chicken well with oil before air frying to saturate the breading, creating a crispy crust.
 If there are exposed areas of raw flour, those areas will not crisp up!

 How to Store and Reheat Cornflake Fried Chicken